4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Jungle beach monkeys

-There is a small boat shack on the beach that serves snacks, local beer and will even shake you up a mean cocktail.
+A small boat shack on the beach serves snacks and local beer and will even shake you up a mean cocktail.

-There are also lots of monkeys hanging out in the trees that you can take snaps of.
+There are also many monkeys hanging out in the trees that you can take snaps of.

-As usual with monkeys in Sri Lanka, do not try and feed them or touch them.
+As usual with monkeys in Sri Lanka, do not try to feed or touch them.
 They are wild animals and should be treated as such.

 Galle Fort’s picturesque streets